Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Error Bound Analysis

 The second inequality is obtained by assuming the worst initial states:

 By combining the above E.q.(\ref{eq:theorem1}) and E.q.(\ref{eq:theorem1_prove}), we have that

 The above proposition demonstrates that the necessity and usefulness of the BG-SPP loss, because increasing the hyperparameter $\lambda$ would assist the error bound in converging to zero.
 And the proposition also implies that increasing anomalies will benefit the reliability of the normal and abnormal discrimination.
+We also empirically validate the effect of $\lambda$ on the detection results in Table \ref{tab:labmda}, the results are evaluated on the hard subsets (described in sec \ref{sec:appendix_sub}) from the MVTecAD dataset.